FirelightWP/easy-fancybox/readme.txt

 = Where is the settings page? =

-There is no settings page but there are a few options you can change.
-See the new **FancyBox** section on **Settings > Media**.
+There is no new settings page but there are a few options you can change.
+You will find a new **FancyBox** section on **Settings > Media**.
 To see the default, check out the example under [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/) ...

 = Will a WordPress generated gallery be displayed in a FancyBox overlay? =